-After the government's initial contact, organizations may receive a subpoena.
-Subpoenas can be administrative, civil and/or criminal.
-Upon receipt of any subpoena, organizations should refer the request to counsel to review the validity of the subpoena.
+After the government's initial contact, organizations may receive a Subpoenas subpoena. can be administrative, civil and/or criminal.
+Upon receipt of anv subpoena, organizations should refer the request to counsel to review the validity of the subpoena.
 After reviewing the subpoena, counsel must ensure that responsive communications are retained.
-Counsel mav issue а memorandum or "hold notice" to employees describing the request.
-This memorandum should explain the subpoena in plain English \ not legalese, what documents should be retained, who will be collecting the documents, and contain instructions on how to collect documents for those participating in the collection.
+Counsel may issue а "hold notice" memorandum or to employees describing the request.
+This memorandum should explain the subpoena in plain English not legalese, what documents should be retained, who will be collecting the documents, and contain instructions on how to collect documents for those participating in the collection.

 Counsel evaluating a subpoena also should have their client detail the state of its records and its ability to comply with the request.
-As soon the organization supplies this information, counsel should contact the government to discuss compliance issues.
+As soon as the organization supplies this information, counsel should contact the government to discuss compliance issues.
 Given the nature of the subpoenaed material, counsel may seek to limit production based on overbroad requests, requests for privileged material, vague terms in requests, or expansive time periods covered by requests.
 Typically, counsel for the government will entertain reasonable requests to narrow subpoenas.
-If compliance issues remain unresolved, organizations must decide whether to pursue a motion to quash the Rarely do issues exist in subpoena. subpoenas that the government will not be able to cure, so it is generally unadvisable to move to quash a without exhausting subpoena all avenues with the government.
+If compliance issues remain unresolved, organizations must decide whether to pursue a motion to quash the subpoena.
+Rarely do issues exist in subpoenas that the government will not be able to cure, so it is generally unadvisable to move to quash а without exhausting all subpoena avenues with the government.